CodeWithTamim/NasaEditor/README.md

    git clone https://github.com/CodeWithTamim/NasaEditor.git
    ```

-2. Open the project in Android Studio.
+2. Open the project in Android Latest Studio.

 3. Build and run the app on your Android device or emulator.